 - Reproduces the way the ear canal works

-- Maintains all frequencies but at lower volume
+- Maintains all frequencies but at a lower volume

 - Color options: blue or white